m05e5/Blog/README.md

 ## Built With

-- Ruby on rails
+- Ruby on Rails
-- Postgresql
+- PostgreSQL

 ## Getting Started